Stand out as a Texture Artist

 Mari Blend modes GIF

-At the end of the day, it’s important to know that different studios use different applications and approaches to their texturing pipelines so what may work for one may not work for another.
-Your key take-away should be to realise that there is no one solution for all.
-By taking the time to familiarise yourself with how Mari encourages you to acknowledge the physical rules behind why texturing choices are made, you are developing transferable skills that will make you sought after in Industry.
+It’s important to know that different studios use different applications and approaches to their texturing pipelines so what may work for one, may not work for another.
+Your key takeaway should be to realise that there is no one solution for all.
+By taking the time to familiarise yourself with how Mari encourages you to acknowledge the physical rules behind why texturing choices are made, you're developing transferable skills that'll make you sought after in Industry.